maswang32/soundcam/README.md

 ### Time-of-Arrival baseline

-An example for running the Time-of-Arrival baseline is shown
+An example for running the Time-of-Arrival baseline is shown in `examples.ipynb`

 ## Organization